malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 where $k_{\text{bragg}}$ is the wave-vector of the maximum peak of the static structure factor $S(k)$.
-This function describes the structural relaxation in a very similar way to the intermediate scattering function with the added benefit of being able describe each particle as either not-relaxed, the particle is within a distance $d$ of it's initial position, or relaxed, the particle is greater than a distance $d$ of it's initial position.
+This function describes the structural relaxation in a similar manner to the intermediate scattering function with the added benefit of being able describe each particle as either not-relaxed, the particle is within a distance $d$ of its initial position, or relaxed, the particle is greater than a distance $d$ of its initial position.
 This idea of defining individual particles being in one of these two states, provides an alternative method of defining a relaxation time.
 We can define the relaxation time of each particle as the time required to move a desired length scale.
-This length scale can either be translational motion, describing structural relaxation and diffusion, or rotational motion, describing the rotational relaxation time and rotational diffusion.
+This length scale can either be a translational motion, or a rotational motion.
+Where the translational motion describes structural relaxation and translational diffusion while the rotational motion describes the rotational relaxation time and rotational diffusion.
 Rather than defining a single relaxation time for the entire simulation, having timescales for each particle provides additional insight into how each particle